 There is a stigma attached to Father’s Day that it should have less significance than Mother’s Day.
 Some will agree while others disagree.
 Each of us has a different story.
 But why is Father’s Day important?

-Compared to Mother’s Day, Father’s Day is almost nonexistent.
-It doesn’t have to have the same type of fanfare, but more recognition should be given to it.
+Father’s Day is almost nonexistent compared to Mother’s Day.
+It doesn’t have to have the same type of fanfare.
+However, it should get more recognition.

 The History of Father’s Day | A Very Brief Summary